paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 --- Rintaro Okabe

 Steins;Gate delves into ideas related to __Free will__, questioning whether our choices are truly our own.
-It explores the themes of _Determinism_, which states all events are caused by actions external to the will, and _Fatalism_, which believes that all events are predetermined and, therefore inevitable.
+It explores the themes of _Determinism_, which states that all events are caused by actions external to the will, and _Fatalism_, which believes that all events are predetermined and, therefore inevitable.
 Through these, the story asks whether the characters have personal agency, i.e., control over their own life, even if their actions are limited by someone or something.
 > Remembering something that no one else can is a painful thing.\
 You can't talk to anyone about it.
 No one will understand you.
 You'll be alone.\
 --- Rintaro Okabe